Mental Health Disorders

 Center for Brain Recovery

-Learn more about the Center for Brain Recovery here.
+Learn more about the Center for Brain Recovery.

 We have Continuing Care for the Whole Family

 Those with co-occurring disorders require lifelong support.
-Our team of continuing care specialists works with patients and their families to develop a discharge plan that leads to long-term success.
+Our team of continuing care specialists at our mental health treatment center in Florida works with patients and their families to develop a discharge plan that leads to long-term success.
 These recommendations may include:

 • Ongoing therapy